lkhodel/bftbc-c2/loan_qualifier_app/README.md

 # Qualifying Loan Applicants

-This is an example of a program which qualifies applicants for loans.
+The purpose of this program is to demonstrate integration with an existing codebase.

 Just after the title, introduce your project by describing attractively what the project is about and what is the main problem that inspires you to create this project or what is the main contribution for the potential user of your project.